codewithadvi/DeepFake---Research-project-in-progress-/README.md

-# DeepFake Detection using CNN Architectures
+# Exposing Digital Illusions: A Comparative Analysis of CNN Architectures for Deepfake Detection

 ## Project Overview